shundhammer/huha-linux-tips/doc/suse-tips.md

     sudo zypper in opera

-But adding the extra codes from Chromium is strongly advised.
+But adding the extra codecs from Chromium is strongly advised.
-Add the PackMan repo, then
+Add the PackMan community repo, then

     sudo zypper in chromium-ffmpeg-extra